 Receive notification of an admission decision from CGU.
 Search online for CGU courses to take, obtain undergraduate advisor and instructor permission and register at the undergraduate campus in the same manner as undergraduate courses.

 CGU Financial Aid applications are due.
 Meet with a financial aid counselor and speak with the academic department to explore all funding options.

 Begin full-time enrollment at CGU.

-The admission office at CGU is ready to answer questions, provide a campus tour, or schedule a meeting with the academic department.
-Contact the Director of Recruitment at 909-607-3689 or email@example.com.
+The admissions office at CGU is ready to answer questions, provide a campus tour, or schedule a meeting with the academic department.
+Contact the Director of Recruitment at 909-607-3689 or firstname.lastname@example.org.